alex-rosen-os/wordRefresh/README.md

 A Word Generator App.

-- currently an ongoing freestyle project
+- currently an ongoing project
 - using json server as a database
 - using faker.js to generate word data